Financial scams

 Cyber criminals posing as representatives of companies, including banks, continue to sophisticate their attempts at tricking customers into transferring them money or sharing sensitive data.
 Their communications can look surprisingly genuine and they may use multiple channels to reach their targets.
 This is why it is of utmost importance that you remain vigilant.

-Spotting fraudulent phone calls and emails
+Spotting fraudulent phone calls, texts and emails

 The goal of fraudsters is simple – to steal your money and/or your identity.
 In order to do this, they may try to get you to invest in fake financial products in order to obtain your bank account details, or to persuade you to transfer them your money.
 Be sceptical of claims of instant returns or high yield with no risk and keep in mind that being pressured to make a decision quickly is usually a red flag.